MY ESCAPES FROM AMERICA--

 I also loved the automats.
 I really feel for you poor folks in NYC who never went to an automat.
 This was a restaurant that looked more like a post office inside.
 When you went inside, you made change if you had none, and then you got a tray and got in line.

 Everyone filed by, along a wall filled with small boxes with glass windows like mail boxes.
 You could peek inside, and you could just barely make out that what you saw was pie, baked beans, creamed corn, or some meat dish.
 You did not get to read a menu with lots of impressive French adjectives to convince you the food might be safe and tasty.
-You simply dropped a dime, quarter, or half dollar in a slot, opened the door, and what you saw was what you got.
+You simply dropped the correct number of nickles in a slot, opened the door, and what you saw was what you got.

 The Africa Inland Mission headquarters building was on Henry Street.
 It was about eight stories high and built of red brick.
-The outside was late American dustbin, but the inside was comfortable on the ground floor and a bit stately.
+The outside was early American dustbin, but the inside was comfortable on the ground floor and a bit stately.
 You had the feeling that the ghosts of great missionaries might be lurking about.
 The upper floors were pretty dull.
-I spent most of my time in the yard behind the building playing in the dirt, which is at a premium in NYC.
+I spent most of my time in the yard behind the building playing in the dirt, which is hard to find in NYC.

 I also loved to hang out the window and watch life pass by down on the streets below.
 I heard a fire engine siren, so I ran to see if it would come down our street.
 WOW, a ladder truck.
 There was a driver in the front and a driver in the back.
 The truck was WAY too long to make it around the narrow street corner, and I was watching for it to run into something.
 But, the guy in the tail end had a huge steering wheel which he turned frantically at the intersection, and my jaw dropped as the ladder section flew on through the intersection only to suddenly stop and go on around the corner.
 HERE IS A LADDER TRUCK IN ACTION.